10 Best Herbal Essential Oils For Mouth Ulcers

 Table of Contents

-Its essential oil, derived from the leaves and flowers of the plant, contains compounds like thymol and carvacrol, which are known for their ability to combat bacterial and fungal infections.
-When used topically or in diluted form, thyme essential oil may help reduce the pain and duration of mouth ulcers by promoting healing and preventing secondary infections.
-However, due to its potency, it should always be diluted with a carrier oil before application to avoid irritation.
+Its essential oil, derived through steam distillation of the fresh leaves, contains compounds such as linalool and citral, which possess anti-inflammatory and antimicrobial effects.
+When used topically, Melissa officinalis essential oil can help reduce the pain and inflammation associated with mouth ulcers due to its soothing properties.
+It is often diluted with a carrier oil before application to avoid irritation.

 Oregano vulgare, commonly known as oregano, is a popular herb whose essential oil has been traditionally used for its potent antimicrobial and anti-inflammatory properties.